openpracticelibrary/openpracticelibrary/src/pages/practice/social-contract.md

   * Large poster paper

-  Stick the large poster paper on the wall and label it "Social Contract."
+  Stick the large poster paper on the wall and label it "Social Agreement."

   Explain to the team that we're going to: